 The Sanctions Committee is supported by a Group of Experts to monitor the implementation of the sanctions regime.
-The Group is composed of six experts (arms, armed groups (2), finance/natural resources (2) and humanitarian).
+The Group is composed of six experts (arms, armed groups (2), natural resources/finance (2) and humanitarian).

 In July 2010, the Council established MONUSCO.
 One of its responsibilities is to assist with the implementation and monitoring of UN sanctions measures.